constnil/emacs-mine/kess/README.md

 ## Useful handy packages<a id="sec-1-10" name="sec-1-10"></a>

+In order to be KESS, I'll only choose some little packages besides essential packages loaded above.

     (use-package popwin
       :config
       (popwin-mode 1))

 ## Evil-mode<a id="sec-1-11" name="sec-1-11"></a>

 Maybe I can totally discard later?
-And I'm think about develop a minor mode like [god-mode](https://github.com/chrisdone/god-mode) and evil-mode, but just a thin layer to provide vim's normal state and visual state.
+And I'm think about create a minor mode like [god-mode](https://github.com/chrisdone/god-mode) and evil-mode, but just a thin layer to provide vim's normal state and visual state. `Of course, this will be a tough task for me now.`

 ### Features & thoughts<a id="sec-1-11-1" name="sec-1-11-1"></a>